Research grants: Opportunities and core skills

 What will you achieve?

-• After this workshop you will be familiar with the main research grant opportunities available to (recent) PhD graduates.
+• After this course you will be familiar with the main research grant opportunities available to (recent) PhD graduates.

-• After this workshop you will know what the important aspects and challenges are in developing a research proposal.
+• After this course you will know what the important aspects are to successfully framing a research proposal.

-• After this workshop you will know how to write research proposal summaries for a generalist academic audience and an academic CV.
+• After this course you will know the key components of an academic CV.

 Start dates